dhorsley/za/docs/handbook/handbook_1.2.1.md

 `true`, `false`, `nil`, `NaN`

-# Appendix E — Standard Library Categories
+# Appendix D — Standard Library Categories

 Za’s standard library is implemented in the interpreter source as a set of built-in calls registered into `stdlib[...]`.